marbl/MetagenomeScope/README.md

 <hr/>

-We only visualize edges that are classified as "[dovetails](https://gfa-spec.github.io/GFA-spec/GFA2.html#edge)."
-That is, edges that look something like:
+We only visualize `E`-line edges that are classified as "[dovetails](https://gfa-spec.github.io/GFA-spec/GFA2.html#edge)."
+That is, edges that connect the ends of two nodes -- for example:

 ```
      | |